slipwayhq/slipway_docs/docs/guides/component-registries.md

 The `registry_urls` field in the `slipway_serve.json` file serves the same purpose when running [`slipway serve`](/docs/basics/serving-rigs).

 The registry paths given can contain `{publisher}`, `{name}` and `{version}` interpolation strings and these will be replaced by the actual Component publisher, name and version which is being searched for.

+In addition, as mentioned above, you can use the `{namespace}` and `{localname}` interpolation strings to reference the Component name parts, and if no namespace exists both will behave the same as `{name}`.

 The registry paths can be URLs pointing to TAR files, or local paths pointing to either folders or TAR files.